TonyLaravel/library-app/README.md

 # 📚 Library App

 A demo library built with **Laravel 11**, **Inertia + Vue 3**, **Tailwind CSS / Flowbite** and MySQL.
-Customers can browse, review and check-out books; librarians manage the catalogue and mark returns.
+Customers can browse, review and check-out books, while librarians manage the catalogue and mark returns.
-Fully responsive and toggle button to switch between light & dark themes.
+Fully responsive, with a toggle for light / dark themes.

 ---